INSIDE: Ultimate Guide on what to dip in chocolate fountain fondues – including easy fondue recipes!

 But here’s a good starter list of foods to dip in chocolate.

-Best Chocolate Fountain Ideas
+Best Chocolate Fountain Ideas for Party times!

 What kind of fruit is good to dip in chocolate?